Often times you may need to upgrade PIP. In this short tutorial, I’ll show you the steps to upgrade PIP in Windows from scratch.

 (4) Press Enter, and you’ll see the drive name C:\>

-(5) Locate your Python application path, which is the folder where you installed your Python.
+(5) Locate your Python application path, which is the folder where you originally installed your Python.

-Once you retrieved the Python application path, type in the Command Prompt:
+Once you retrieved the Python application path, type the following in the Command Prompt:

 (6) Press Enter, and you’ll see:

-(7) To upgrade PIP, type this command, and then press Enter:
+(7) To upgrade PIP, type/copy this command, and then press Enter:

-(8) You’ll notice that the newest version of PIP will be installed (in our example, the newest version of PIP is 18.0).
+(8) You’ll notice that the latest version of PIP will be installed:

 Steps to check the version of PIP